rookzone/splatter-boy/README.md

 ## About

 A fun little project where I mess around with C and GBDK.
-Attempt at a pachinko game with decent ball physics.
+Attempt at a pachinko-like "game" with decent ball physics.

-This is in __VERY EARLY__ stages.
+This is in **_VERY EARLY_** stages.

 ## Current Features